Manners for Kids: Having Good Manners is an Incredibly Important Life Skill

 It’s hard, but developing your kids’ manners beyond Please & Thank You is critical.

 And like so many other things, getting kids into the habit of using manners at an early age makes things much easier in the long haul.

 As my kids age and begin to play away from home and interact with teachers and parents, I’m noticing that they don’t always use eye contact when speaking with others and they often forget to say “excuse me.”

-I’ve also noticed that simply telling them to make eye contact isn’t enough.
+I’ve also noticed that simply telling them to practice these good manners isn’t enough.

 When I explain the why behind certain manners, their eyes light up with comprehension.
 “Ohhhh,” they say.
 “Okay!”
 And they begin to practice it.

 To start working on manners for kids, try to model the kinds of behavior you want to see in your children.